<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 Even with its many perks, Shopify Shipping does have some limitations that might affect certain businesses:

 • Limited Support: Shopify Shipping only works for orders from specific countries—the United States, Canada, and Australia.
+If you're exploring Shopify international shipping options, you'll need to check if your region is supported.

 • No FedEx Integration: Another downside is the lack of FedEx integration.
 FedEx offers many services that cater to different shipping needs.
 If your business relies on FedEx or if your customers prefer it, this could be a problem.